Contact us today email@example.com to reserve your place.

 Meals: Lunch; banquet-style dinner with sake and Geisha performance

 Travel to northern Niigata prefecture, Murakami, for culinary culture found only in this town.
 Murakami was known as a salmon center in the 11th century, and even today you will find rows of dried salmon hanging from the eaves of traditional machiya houses and shops.
 In Murakami, your sake discovery is going to be about how the foods and traditions of the area had impacted the taste of sake.
 After a brief visit to Taiyo Brewery, sip locally-grown tea by the irori fireplace in an old machiya-style tea shop.
 We will sample several salmon dishes at lunch.
-In the afternoon, we drive from this coastal city deep into the snow country to visit the home village of the toji, master brewer, of Taiyo Brewery.
+In the afternoon, we drive from this coastal city deep into the snow country to visit the home village of the former toji, master brewer, of Taiyo Brewery.
 Try yukimi-sake while viewing snow, and home made doburoku sake in a rural setting.
 At night, relax or explore on your own the small entertainment district of narrow alleys filled with restaurants.

 Hotel: ANA Crowne Plaza Niigata